Mosque shooter a white nationalist seeking revenge

 Yet the gunman himself highlighted New Zealand’s remoteness as a reason he chose it.
 He wrote that an attack in New Zealand would show that no place on earth was safe and that even a country as far away as New Zealand is subject to mass immigration.

 He said he grew up in a working-class Australian family, had a typical childhood and was a poor student.
+Tarrant’s relatives in the Australian town of Grafton contacted police after learning of the shooting and were helping with the investigation, local authorities said.
+Tarrant has spent little time in Australia in the past four years and only had minor traffic infractions on his record.

-A woman who said she was a colleague of his when he worked as a personal trainer in the Australian city of Grafton said she was shocked by the allegations against him.
+A woman who said she was a colleague of his when he worked as a personal trainer in Grafton said she was shocked by the allegations against him.

 “I can’t … believe that somebody I’ve probably had daily dealings with and had shared conversations and interacted with would be able of something to this extreme,” Tracey Gray told the Australian Broadcasting Corp.

+The rambling manifesto is filled with confusing and seemingly contradictory assertions about his beliefs.

-Beyond his white nationalistic ideals, he also considers himself an environmentalist and a fascist who believes China is the nation that most aligns with his political and social values.
-He has contempt for the wealthiest 1 percent.
-And he singled out American conservative commentator Candace Owens as the person who had influenced him the most.
+Beyond his white nationalistic views, he claimed to be an environmentalist and said he is a fascist who believes China is the nation that most aligns with his political and social values.
+He said he has contempt for the wealthiest 1 percent.
+And he singled out American conservative commentator Candace Owens as the person who had influenced him the most, while saying “the extreme actions she calls for are too much, even for my tastes.”

 In a tweet, Owens responded by saying that if the media portrayed her as the inspiration for the attack, it had better hire lawyers.